-Launched in 1999 by the City of Noisy-le-Sec, the centre for contemporary art is backed by the Île-de-France Region Cultural Affairs Office (DRAC) – Ministry of Culture, the Seine-Saint-Denis Department and the Île-de-France Region.
+Launched in 1999 by the City of Noisy-le-Sec, La Galerie has been rated centre for contemporary art of national interest.
+The structure is backed by the Île-de-France Region Cultural Affairs Office (DRAC) – Ministry of Culture, the Seine-Saint-Denis Department and the Île-de-France Region.

 It is also part of d.c.a – association de développement des centres d’art contemporain, tram – réseau art contemporain Paris/Île-de-France, Arts en résidence – réseau national et BLA !
 Association des professionnel·le·s de la médiation en art contemporain.

 The La Galerie programme reflects the diversity of today’s art in terms of a range of aesthetic and social issues, via the work of emergent or established artists with local, national or international reputations.
 The programme revolves around two main themes: first of all genius loci, the spirit of place defined by the centre’s distinctive architectural, social and historical associations; and secondly, the word galerie (“gallery”), with its different meanings and implications.